BBBase-EHeresy/PPPub/docs/rules_manual/special_rules.md

 *The ability to walk silently and undetected is a rare gift indeed, and the stealthiest fighters can avoid being seen if they so wish.*

-If a model with this special rule is partially concealed from view by a piece of terrain, they cannot be seen at all at distances of more than 6" â€“ they appear to melt into the background.
+If a model with this special rule is partially concealed from view by a piece of terrain, they cannot be seen at all at distances of more than 6" — they appear to melt into the background.
 This means that enemies cannot Charge, Shoot or target them with Magical Powers or special rules at ranges of greater than 6", unless they have a completely clear view of the target.

 If the model is riding a mount, Stalk Unseen has no effect.